Refined curve counting with descendants and quantum mirrors

-where the sum is taken over tuples of quantum broken lines where $\gamma_i$ has start direction $r_i$, ends at $Q$ and such that the broken lines collectively are balanced at $Q$.
-For each $i=1,\dots, s$, $\gamma_i$ bends at various rays $\fd$ in the factored scattering diagram.
-Recall by Lemma \ref{Lemma : ray bijection} there is a bijection between rays $\fd$ of the factored scattering diagram and tropical curves such that the Hamiltonian associated to the ray is given by \eqref{eq : hamiltonian expression}.
+where the sum is taken over tuples of quantum broken lines where $\gamma_i$ has start direction $r_i$ and ends at $Q$, and such that the broken lines collectively are balanced at $Q$.
+For each $i=1,\dots, s$, the broken line $\gamma_i$ bends at various rays $\fd$ in the factored scattering diagram.
+Recall that by Lemma~\ref{Lemma : ray bijection} there is a bijection between rays $\fd$ of the factored scattering diagram and tropical curves such that the Hamiltonian associated to the ray is given by \eqref{eq : hamiltonian expression}.